moxb/moxb/packages/stellar-router-react/README.md

  * The `NavRefRedirect` component is responsible for executing redirects based on base64-encoded `NavRef` links.
 Just put it into a menu (under the preferred url prefix used for the redirects), and it will handle the rest.
-I.e.
+I.e. add this to the root state space:

 ```typescript
 {